 Travellers used to rely primarily on ferry services to move between the two cities, which made the Hong Kong-Zhuhai-Macao Bridge (HZMB) a game-changer when it opened in late 2018.

-Connecting passengers between Hong Kong and Macao as well as the city of Zhuhai in Mainland China, the HZMB is the world’s longest sea crossing by bridge and tunnel, spanning 55 kilometres.
+Connecting passengers between Hong Kong and Macao as well as the city of Zhuhai on the Chinese mainland, the HZMB is the world’s longest sea crossing by bridge and tunnel, spanning 55 kilometres.
 Operating 24 hours a day, the HZMB takes just 45 minutes to travel across.

 There is a shuttle bus connecting the cities, with tickets sold in the departure hall of the Passenger Clearance Buildings in each of the three locations.
 The Hong Kong departure hall can be reached by public bus or taxi from the city and the airport.
 Detailed transport information is available on the HZMB website.